 Interested in receiving the inside scoop on a destination?
 So are we!
 There’s no better way to find out what makes a tour memorable than to ask the people who created it.
-From Montana to Slovenia, here are a few of our Tour Directors’ favorite highlights.
+From Montana to South Africa, here are a few of our Tour Directors’ favorite highlights.

 “We’ve discovered an absolute gem of a medieval town in Ceské Budejovice.
 It’s largely unknown to tourists and presents an enchanting labyrinth of alleyways and narrow lanes–plus it’s the birthplace of the original Budweiser Budvar beer.
 We’ve also made room for more time in Prague, the ‘City of 1,000 Spires.’
 Guests will love our farewell dinner in a panoramic location overlooking the sparkling city lights, as well as an introductory walking tour of the city that takes in both the well-known sites and the quiet corners known only to locals.”